The village with a touch of wilfulness

 Karst landscape Silberen: the largest karst area in Switzerland

 Glattalp is also a Bijou.
-In winter, it makes a name for itself as Switzerland’s coldest place.
-In summer, the beautiful alp with lake is also suitable for family hikes.
+In winter, it makes a name for itself as Switzerland’s coldest uninhabited place.
+In summer, the beautiful alp with a lake is also suitable for family hikes.